contrast-zone/t-rewriter.js/README.md

 If we start with the nonterminal symbol `S` then we can use the rule `S -> A A` to turn `S` into `A A`.
 We can then apply one of the two later rules.
 For example, if we apply `A -> β` to the first `A` we get `β A`.
 If we then apply `A -> α` to the second `A` we get `β α`.
 Since both `α` and `β` are terminal symbols, and in context-free grammars terminal symbols never appear on the left hand side of a production rule, there are no more rules that can be applied.
 This same process can be used, applying the last two rules in different orders in order to get all possible sequences within our simple context-free grammar.

-Proper construction of more complex grammars for particular purposes is a very broad area of investigation, and we will not go further into details in this exposure.
-Interested readers are invited to search the web for `conext free grammar (CFG)` and `Backus-Naur form (BNF)` for more information on this matter.
+Proper construction of more complex grammars for particular purposes is a very broad area of investigation, and we will not go further into those details in this exposure.
+Interested readers are invited to search the web for *conext free grammar (CFG)* and *Backus-Naur form (BNF)* for more information on this matter.

 ### 2.1. pseudocode 0

 This is *v-parser* algorithm that parses input text against context free grammar rules.
-The version of algorithm presented in this section does not distinguish between terminals and non-terminals, thus enabling input text also to contain non-terminals.
+The version of algorithm presented in this section does not distinguish between terminals and non-terminals, thus enabling input text to contain non-terminals.
 Input text is also expected to be [lexed](https://en.wikipedia.org/wiki/Lexical_analysis) into an array of tokens prior to actual parsing.

     01 FUNCTION Parse (grammar, start, input)
     02     tokens ← input;